 8.3 Does your agency leverage geospatial information to enhance reporting to the public or to Congress?
-(Select all that apply)

-• Yes.
-Agency broadly leverages geospatial information to enhance public and Congressional reporting.
+• Partial.
+Agency leverages some geospatial information to enhance either public or Congressional reporting.

 8.3.a If yes or partial, for which of these audiences does your agency leverage geospatial information to enhance reporting?
 (Select all that apply)